Chrisinho8/DACH-data-job-market/README.md

 **[Open the live tracker](https://Chrisinho8.github.io/DACH-data-job-market/)** (Last updated: 1/08/2026)

-A weekly snapshot of the DACH data-job market: 3,991 live postings across Germany, Austria and Switzerland, of which just 132 (3.3%) are advertised as junior.
-That is eleven senior openings for every junior one, and none at all for data architects or BI developers.
+A weekly snapshot of the DACH data-job market: 3,991 live postings across Germany, Austria and Switzerland.
 Every Monday at 06:00 a Databricks pipeline queries the Adzuna API for 15 job titles across all three countries, deduplicates and classifies the results through a bronze/silver/gold Delta Lake, scans each posting against a curated 47-term skills dictionary, and publishes the aggregates to a static site.

 **This is not a job board.** It will not help you find a role and it does not link to or republish individual postings.
 It describes the *shape* of the market: how long roles stay open, how few are junior, which cities hire in English.